 Frontiers in Marketing

-Below is an overview of the masterclasses.
+The masterclasses will cover different topics each time – below is an overview of the upcoming session.
 All classes take place on campus at Rotterdam School of Management, Bayle (J) building, Burgemeester Oudlaan 50 and run according to the following time schedule:

 18:00 Registration and buffet dinner